 - What is happening at other universities?

-- When does the convenience fee start?
+- When did the convenience fee start?

 - How do I pay using online or telephone banking?

 Credit cards are a very costly payment option.
 The annual cost of accepting credit cards for student account payments at Memorial University was more than $500,000 and growing.
 Memorial has decided that it can no longer continue to pay the fees charged by Visa and MasterCard to accept credit card payments for student accounts.
-However, an agreement has been signed with Moneris Solutions whereby Moneris will provide the ability to pay for tuition fees online using MasterCard.
+However, an agreement has been signed with Moneris Solutions whereby Moneris will provide the ability to pay for tuition fees online using VISA or MasterCard.
 In exchange for this service, Moneris will charge students a convenience fee.